Chonghonlek/StatisticsAndMachineLearning/Classification/LogisticRegression.md

+Notes taken from  **Gareth J et al., An introduction to Statistical Learning**

 ## Logistic Regression

 To avoid the problem of probability falling beyond $[0,1]$, we model $p(X)$ using a function that gives the outputs between 0 and 1 for all values of X.